reikatze/discord-mpv-rpc/README.md

 - request failures prevent an incomplete lookup from being stored as a normal "no result" match
 - backoff suppresses HTTP requests, not reads from the persistent cache

-A cached show followed by another uncached episode of the same series will normally need only the exact episode request.
+With the show and a valid season count cached, another uncached episode of the same season normally needs only the exact episode request.
+A missing or expired season-count entry adds a season-details request when an episode title is available.
+Cached episode titles may also trigger that count lookup; the title itself does not need to be fetched again.

 Discord Rich Presence traffic uses local IPC and is separate from TMDb/wsrv HTTP traffic.